n02332802/ELProject/README.md

 - Used	'npm install node-highcharts' to install the node module for highcharts.
 	- Used https://npmjs.org/package/node-highcharts to start.
 - Currently using http://www.highcharts.com/docs/working-with-data/preprocessing-live-data to figure out how to graph live data.
+**6.**
+- Actually used Quiche for Google Chart API. 'npm install quiche'
+- Simple to use.

 **THE CODE:**
 - Start server using command 'node index.js'. index.js sets up handles and starts the server located in server.js.